Combining Tables with JOINs

 Joining More Than Two Tables

 Most questions touch several tables.
-For example, to see which students are taking which courses—and which department owns each course—you need three joins.
+For example, to see which customers ordered which products - and which category each product belongs to - you need multiple joins.

 You can chain as many joins as needed.
 Just add one join clause per relationship.

-Because each course references an instructor, you can extend the previous example to include faculty information.
+Because each product can reference a seller, you can extend the previous example to include store information.

-LEFT JOIN instructor AS i ON i.instructor_id = c.instructor_id
+LEFT JOIN seller AS s ON s.seller_id = p.seller_id

-The LEFT JOIN ensures courses still appear even if an instructor has not been assigned yet.
+The LEFT JOIN ensures products still appear even if a seller has not been assigned yet.

 Using Table Aliases